nicolabs/nicobot/README.md

 ## Askbot

-*Askbot* is a one-shot chatbot that will throw a question and waits for an answer.
+*Askbot* is a one-shot chatbot that will throw a question and wait for an answer.

 **Again, this is NOT STABLE code, there is absolutely no warranty it will work or not harm butterflies on the other side of the world...
 Use it at your own risk !**

-When run, it will send a message if provided and wait for an answer, in different ways (see options below).
+When run, it will send a message (if provided) and wait for an answer, in different ways (see options below).
-Once the conditions are met to terminate, the bot will print the result in [JSON](https://www.json.org/) format.
+Once the conditions are met, the bot will terminate and print the result in [JSON](https://www.json.org/) format.
-The caller will have to parse this JSON structure in order to know what the answer was and what were the exit(s) condition(s).
+This JSON structure will have to be parsed in order to retrieve the answer and determine what were the exit(s) condition(s).

 ### Main configuration options